jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 **Command:** ```vagrant up --provider virtualbox | hyperv | docker | vmware```

-When using a Vagrant box from Hashicorp or any other it is a good idea to use the --provider flag to tell Vagrant which platform it will be virtualizing.
+When using a Vagrant box from HashiCorp or any other it is a good idea to use the --provider flag to tell Vagrant which platform it will be virtualizing.
 This is optional but if you experience problems this is a good troubleshooting tip.

 **Command:** ```vagrant reload```